 However, this perk largely depends on the specific terms of your policy.
 For example, some companies offer accident forgiveness to drivers who have an otherwise clean driving record.
 If your accident is particularly bad or involves driving while under the influence of alcohol or drugs, it won’t necessarily safeguard you from being dropped by your provider.

-If you take advantage of accident forgiveness, you lose the ability to use this perk again for as many years as your provider requires.
-If your policy includes more than one driver, any driver who cashes in this perk renders it unavailable for everybody else on the policy.
+Once you take advantage of accident forgiveness, you lose the ability to use this perk again for as many years as your provider requires.
+If your policy includes more than one driver, any driver who cashes in the perk renders it unavailable for everybody else on the policy.

 Case study: Sarah’s accident forgiveness